Colophon

 A colophon is the note at the back of a book that records how it was made — the typefaces, the paper, the place, the year.
 This site is built as a frontispiece, a title page, so it gets one too.
 Here is how, and why.

 The idea was plain: build the site as the title page of a larger body of work.
-A name, a short description, an address, and the way to six separate projects, each on its own site.
+A name, a short description, an address, and the way to the separate projects, each on its own site.
 Every choice came back to one question — does this belong on a title page?
 Most things didn't.

 Three title pages stand behind it.
 Bodoni's Manuale Tipografico (Parma, 1788), for the conviction that a page should be mostly space, and that a few large words say more than many small ones.
 Jan Tschichold's Penguin title pages (1947–49), for optical setting — letters placed where the eye reads the centre, not where the ruler falls — and for hierarchy made from small capitals and spacing rather than size.
 Willy Fleckhaus's Bibliothek Suhrkamp, for the rest: a page of nothing but type, on warm paper, quiet enough to feel a little ceremonial.